macdja38/pvpsite/src/content/docs.md

     </tbody>
 </table>

-So for example once you have allowed yourself the permissions node required (`feed.manage`, see the permissions section at the top) you can run the following command to log just users joining voice.
+So for example once you have allowed yourself the permissions node required (`feeds.manage`, see the permissions section at the top) you can run the following command to log just users joining voice.

 ```
 /feeds start moderation.voice.join